Conmandouglas/odin-recipes/README.md

 # odin-recipes
-A project made using "The Odin Project" (A free open source program NOT made my me)
+This is a project I made whilst following along to "The Odin Project" course.
+I use Git and Github together both on a Linux system.